 - Deadlines: Check their website for future application deadlines.

-- Eligibility: Open to all participants; if accepted, the program will offer advice to international participants who require visas.
-Preference is given to startups that have a product prototype or are at an early revenue stage.
+- Eligibility: Open to all participants; if accepted, the program will even offer advice to international participants who require visas.
+Preference is given to startups that already have a viable product prototype for one and are beginning to generate some revenue.

-- What you get: EDUGILD offers seed capital, intensive mentorship, strategic connections, and lifelong support to participating startups.
+- What you get: EDUGILD offers seed capital, mentorship, strategic connections, and ongoing support to its startups.

 The Asian edtech scene is a large, complex, and multilingual scene that continues to evolve largely parallel to edtech communities in other parts of the world.
 As a result, it is no surprise that edtech accelerators and incubators are now beginning to appear across the region.
 This article highlights just one especially active program for edtech startups looking for a launchpad into the massive Asian market.

 MOOC Times Building, Beijing, China